 Benefits of Vadapappu and Panakam

-- Vadapappu is good for your body's nutrition.
-It provides some proteins and energy required for your body.
+- Vadapappu is good for your body's nutrition as it is rich in carbohydrates, proteins, and fiber also to great extent.
+It provides the energy required for your body.
 You will experience immediate freshness after eating one or two teaspoons of Vadapappu recipe.

 - Panakam is very good for summer seasons.
 It keeps your body cool and fresh and allows you to face the hot summer by drinking a glass of Panakam recipe.
 It protects your body from heat and thereby you will feel mental freshness also.
 It protects your body from dehydration and flu.

-- You can change some of the ingredients according to your likings like increasing the quantities of chillies and salt or any other item like coconut, etc. in the "Vadapappu" recipe and by increasing or adjusting the pepper powder and / or jaggery a little bit in Panakam recipe.
+- You can change some of the ingredients according to your own likings like increasing or decreasing the quantities of grated coconut, mango or the pieces of chilies, and salt etc. while preparing the "Vadapappu" recipe and by increasing or adjusting the pepper powder and/or jaggery quantity to certain extent in the Panakam recipe.

 - But one thing you should take care about is not to serve this "Panakam" drink to Diabetes patients as it can do much harm to their health.

-- Otherwise, both recipes are very tasty and spicy and give you a good spirit of enjoyment during summer holidays and outings by keeping you energetic and fresh.
+- Otherwise, both recipes are very tasty and spicy and give you a good spirit of enjoyment during summer days, holiday enjoyments, and during outings, as they keep you energetic and fresh.